darcamo/cmake-integration/README.md

               ))
 ```

-To make these keybindings available globally in CMake projects, regardless of the buffer's major mode, you can use the
+To make these keybindings available globally in CMake projects, regardless of the buffer's major mode, but only in
-following configuration:
+projects using CMake, you can use the following configuration:

 ```emacs-lisp
 (defun is-cmake-project? ()